Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 They’re leaving money on the table.

 Claiming the account is just the start.
+You can even claim some free advertising credits just for signing up!
 There are so many ways you can use it.

-When leveraged correctly, Google My Business can lead to increased sales and improved customer loyalty.
+When you optimize your Google My Business profile, it can lead to increased sales and improved customer loyalty.

 How to Claim a Business on Google